k2view-academy/K2View-Academy/articles/TDM/tdm_gui/10_environment_roles_tab.md

 - A tester can be attached to only one TDM Environment permission set per environment and cannot be attached to different TDM Environment permission sets in the same environment.

 - An owner user or group can be attached either to the Environment Owners or the TDM environment permission sets.
-In other words, an owner tester can be attached to a TDM environment as an owner or as a tester.
+In other words, an owner tester can be attached to a TDM environment as either an owner or a tester.